 Cannot be taken if you have previously taken LW506.

 OverviewThe module will examine the role and function of international law in regulating relations between States and resolving international disputes.
 It will introduce students to a number of theoretical frameworks through which to understand and critically evaluate international law historically and in context.
 It will provide students with knowledge and understanding of the origins and development of international law and of its key concepts, principles and rules.
 The module will enable students to consider the relevance, or otherwise, of international law to contemporary international problems and to critically assess its limitations and effects.
-This will be achieved through a range of topics and case studies.

 This module appears in:

 One hour lecture and one hour seminar weekly.

 Method of assessment

 100% coursework consisting of one essay of 3500 words.